Character classes#

 non-vertical-whitespace

-Under Unicode — the default since Perl 5.14 — \d, \w, \s match more than just ASCII. \d matches any Unicode digit (Devanagari digits, Arabic-Indic digits, and many more), \w matches any letter in any script plus marks and connector punctuation, and \s adds Unicode space characters such as non-breaking space.
+Under Unicode (the default), \d, \w, \s match more than just ASCII. \d matches any Unicode digit (Devanagari digits, Arabic-Indic digits, and many more), \w matches any letter in any script plus marks and connector punctuation, and \s adds Unicode space characters such as non-breaking space.

 To restrict these to ASCII, add the /a modifier or use explicit ranges like [0-9] and [A-Za-z_0-9].